How to Tell If A Pork Chop is Cooked All the Way Through?

 Insert the Thermometer Correctly:

 Avoiding the fat and bones, insert the probe into the thickest portion of the pork chop.
-For an accurate reading, make sure the probe tip reaches the center of the meat without coming into contact with the bone.
+For an accurate reading, make sure the probe tip reaches the center of the meat without contacting the bone.

 A few moments will pass before the thermometer stabilizes and shows the correct temperature.

-Verify the temperature to make sure the pork chop is safe to consume.
-A temperature of at least 145°F (63°C) is the goal.
+Verify the temperature to ensure the pork chop is safe to eat.
+The goal is a temperature of at least 145°F (63°C).

 Smart Meat Thermometers